openedx/openedx-aspects/docs/technical_documentation/concepts/pipelines.rst

 Ralph Pipeline
 ##############

-Prior to version 4.0, the Ralph pipeline was the default.
-It is now an alternative pipeline, and remains the most robust .
+Prior to version 5.0, the Ralph pipeline was the default.
+It is now an alternative pipeline, and remains the most robust.
 It will retry the most important failed events, and will catch most duplicates before they hit the database.
 This pipeline consist of a plugin in the LMS (`event-routing-backends`) that will send through HTTP the events to the Ralph API.